Boughton baronets of Lawford (1641)

-The Boughton Baronetcy, of Lawford in the County of Warwick, was created in the Baronetage of England on 4 August 1641 for William Boughton of Lawford Hall, at Little Lawford near Rugby, Warwickshire, as a reward for services to the Royalist cause.
-Several members of the family served as High Sheriff of Warwickshire.
-The second and fourth Baronets both sat as Knight of the Shire for Warwickshire.
-The baronetcy descended in direct male line until Sir Theodosius, the 7th Baronet, still a minor, died in mysterious circumstances in 1780.
+The Boughton baronetcy, of Lawford in the County of Warwick, was created in the Baronetage of England on 4 August 1641 for William Boughton of Lawford Hall, at Little Lawford near Rugby, Warwickshire, as a reward for services to the Royalist cause.

+Members of the family served as High Sheriff of Warwickshire.
+The 2nd and 4th Baronets both sat as Knight of the Shire for Warwickshire.

+7th Baronet

+The baronetcy descended in direct male line until Sir Theodosius, the 7th Baronet, still a minor, died in 1780.
 He was confined to his bed by severe illness at Lawford Hall, where his mother and sister, Mrs Donellan, wife of Captain Donellan, were living.
 He died immediately after taking a draught from the hands of Lady Boughton, and after his body was exhumed on a suspicion of poisoning, a Coroner's inquest returned a verdict of murder against Captain Donellan.
-Captain Donellan, who was known as Diamond Donellan, because of a large diamond he had brought back from India, was tried condemned and executed for the crime, although the evidence against him was solely circumstantial and he died solemnly protesting his innocence.
-His widow subsequently married Sir Egerton Leigh Bt.
+Captain Donellan was tried and executed for the crime; the evidence against him was solely circumstantial and he died protesting his innocence.
+His widow subsequently married the Rev. Sir Egerton Leigh, 2nd Baronet.